-One of my favourite things to do is to wake up on the weekend and make brunch.
+If I don’t have plans to eat out, my next favourite thing to do when I wake up in the weekend is to make brunch.
 Not only does it start my morning off in a productive way, but who doesn’t like starting the weekend off with some delicious food!
 As a kid, I was pretty excited to make the transition from pancakes to French toast – I suddenly felt a whole lot more grown up.
-This recipe is actually incredibly easy to execute, and French toast always presents so well – it’s a very easy meal to make look sophisticated!
-It’s a great way to use up bread that is starting to get old.
+French toast, at least in my eyes, is just so much more sophisticated – or maybe just sounding!
+This recipe is actually incredibly easy to execute, and French toast always presents so well – it’s a very easy meal to glam up.
+It is also a great way to use up bread that is starting to get old.

 - 4 pieces of brioche/sour-dough (any bread will do though, even just stock-standard sandwich bread)